On a general Kac-Rice formula for the measure of a level set: Main results

-{In Section \ref{sec:examples} we present interesting examples most of them are non-Gaussian.
-In that case, the main difficulty is to define a regular version of the conditional expectation.
-One main contribution is to define it through a very general version of the push-forward distribution, Lemma \ref{p:push-forward:g}, based on the Co-area formula.
-This permits us to define the mentioned conditional expectation in various situations.}
+\begin{rem} The proof of this theorem is given in Section \ref{sec:examples}, where we also present interesting examples, most of which are non-Gaussian.
+In such case, the main difficulty lies in defining a regular version of the conditional expectation.
+One of the main contribution is to define it through a very general version of the push-forward distribution, Lemma \ref{p:push-forward:g}, based on the co-area formula.
+This approach allows us to define the aforementioned conditional expectation in a variety of situations. \end{rem}